alexhalcazar/March_Madness_2025/data_card.md

 WScore | 80,000
 LScore | 80,000

-**Above:** Checked that seasons were within the range 1985-2025, and that numeric fields like scores and game days were non-negative
+**Above:** Checked that seasons were within the range 1985-2025, and that numeric fields like scores and game days were non-negative.

 **Code / Cross-reference Validation**